shared live+work spaces

 What's the main use difference between coliving and investment shares?

-Coliving shares are intended for those whom will mostly use the space themselves.
-If you use it more you pay the normal rental rate, but during their corresponding time the shares discount to costs-only.
-If you use them less, you can give time away to a friend, or sell your time to another member, both having restrictions.
-This is to prevent the acquisition of these shares exclusively for sublets as that would be damaging to the community.
+Coliving (fractional use) shares are intended for those whom will mostly use the space themselves.
+If you use it more you pay the normal rental rate, but during their corresponding time you pay only an at-cost rate.

-Investment shares are for those whom will not use much or any time at the space.
-They pay dividends, so if you wanted to choose between payouts or use, you would need approximately twice the number of shares to receive dividends enough to cover the cost of (a standard) rental.
+Investment (preferential) shares are for those whom will not use much or any time at the space.
+They pay priority dividends (from the first profits generated).
+If you wanted to choose between payouts or use, you would need approximately twice the number of shares to receive dividends enough to cover the cost of (a standard) rental.

 Why are cohousing/dedicated shares cheaper versus coliving/fractional?